Raleigh Springs Civic Center: History

 The Raleigh Springs Civic Center was under construction on the site of the previous Raleigh Springs Mall in 2018, until the construction was completed with the civic center in fall 2020.
 The Raleigh Springs Civic Center houses the Memphis Police Department Old Allen Precinct, Union Avenue Traffic Division, and the Raleigh Library.

 The site features a pond with a scenic walking trail that is open to the public.
 A skate park on site is also open to the public.
 The Raleigh Library features an observation deck overlooking the 11-acre pond.
 It is designed by OT Marshall Architects.
 The road "Morrison Drive" leading into the civic center is named for Bill Morrison, a member of the Memphis City Council, representing District 1, from 2008 to 2018 and who championed the project.

 The civic center was "unofficially" opened in the spring of 2020.
 The official ribbon cutting occurred on November 19, 2020.
 The virtual "ribbon cutting" ceremony was live streamed for the community by The City of Memphis, with limited number of invitees due to the ongoing COVID-19 pandemic in Tennessee.

 Formation

 After the demolition of the former Raleigh Springs Mall, the groundbreaking of the new Raleigh Springs Civic Center started around December 2017.
-It would have been known as the "Raleigh Springs Town Center", but residents came up with a different name due to unknown reasons.
+It would have been known as the "Raleigh Springs Town Center", but residents came up with a different name for unknown reasons.
 In March 2018, the construction had begun with the new civic center.